itsarvindhere/heap/080. Divide an Array Into Subarrays With Minimum Cost II/Notes.md

 	[1], [3], [2,6,4,2]

 	Here, starting index of second subarray is 1
-	And starting index of last subarrayt is 2
+	And starting index of last subarray is 2
 	And difference is 2 - 1 => 1
 	'
-	Since 1 <= dist, it means this is a valid divison/
+	Since 1 <= dist, it means this is a valid division.

 	Similarly, [1,3], [2], [6,4,2] is also a valid division.